 Download Magisk, the most compatible systemless root tool for all Xiaomi device from the links provided below.
 You can grab its latest version either to your MIUI phone directly or to your computer.
 The files available below are the main Magisk root package, uninstaller, and the standalone Magisk Manager app (.apk).
 All files are served from direct hotlinks hosted on multiple servers supporting resume-able multiple connections.

 Magisk root is fully compatible to gain root access on many Xiaomi devices from Redmi, Redmi Note, and Mi variants.
 Thus, older devices like Redmi 3 and Redmi 4A are also supported.
 Owners of recent flagship devices also need no worries since the latest version of Magisk is also fully compatible.
-Flagship devices like Mi 8, Mi 6, Blackshark, Poco F1, Mi Mix, Mi Mix 2S, Mi Max, Redmi Note 7, Mi 9, Redmi K20 Pro, and Mi 9T are also root-able using this Topjohnwu‘s popular creation.
+Flagship devices like Mi 8, Mi 6, Blackshark, Poco F1, Mi Mix, Mi Mix 2S, Mi Max, Redmi Note 7, Mi 9, Redmi K20 Pro, Mi 9T, and Mi Note 10 running MIUI 11 are also root-able using this Topjohnwu‘s popular creation.

 What is Magisk?
 It is a suite of open source tools for customizing Android, supporting devices.
 This including the compatibility on Xiaomi devices running Android version higher than 5.0 Lollipop (API 21).
 It is also capable to do many advanced yet fundamental parts for Android customization: root, boot scripts, SELinux patches, AVB2.0 / dm-verity / force-encrypt removals, etc.